ArsSirek/node-red-contrib-domain-wildcard-parking/README.md

 or payload {
     domain_name: string,
 } if you want to delete all forwarding rules for a domain name

+#### getDns
+- expects msg.payload to be string with domain name
+- returns json

 ## on Out msg
 we receive following fields